Youth To The People Superfood Air-Whip Moisturizer with Hyaluronic Acid Review

 Review

-Results you may expect from using Youth To The People Superfood Air-Whip Moisturizer with Hyaluronic Acid:
+Does Youth To The People Superfood Air-Whip Moisturizer with Hyaluronic Acid Work?

-Highly moisturizing: Youth To The People Superfood Air-Whip Moisturizer with Hyaluronic Acid has a moisturizing rating of 7.2 out of 10.
+According to CreamScan analysis, Youth To The People Superfood Air-Whip Moisturizer with Hyaluronic Acid is highly moisturizing, with a moisturizing rating of 7.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%) and Lecithin (est. ≈2.5%), and a moderate occlusivity of 4.5 out of 10, solely because of the high content of Helianthus Annuus (Sunflower) Seed Oil (est. ≈9.0%).